xtuml/models/doc/notes/einstein/ERiddle.md

 This paper reports the experience of modeling Einstein's Riddle in Executable UML (xtUML).
 The riddle has been solved in other languages specific to Satisfiability Modulo Theories (SMT).
+??
 The general purpose UML model is compared and contrasted with SMT solvers (such as one implemented in Z3).
+??
 The applicability of SMT tree walker/solvers to executable UML metamodels is explored.
 Observations are made and questions for future work are raised.

 ### Solving by Hand
+I was introduced to Einstein's Riddle by a friend.
+He had recently learned about it and solved it himself.
+Upon receiving it, I looked and noticed that it seemed solvable on the surface.
+At home, I spent 20 minutes noodling with it using a scratch piece of paper.
+This further confirmed to my mind that the problem was challenging but solvable by hand, but that it would take a methodical approach and more time.

+I needed _manipulatives_

 ### The Mathematics
 ### xtUML Model
 #### Assertions